Stone Foundation Repair Tips from the Experts

 Southeastern Pennsylvania has some of the most historical homes around, many built fully from local stone or with stone foundations.
 While beautiful, these old stone homes and barns can have a plethora of problems, necessitating stone foundation repair.

-While we’re experts at stone restoration here at Dutchies Stoneworks, we’d much rather have you spend money on something brand new that you’re excited about—like a great stone patio with a fire pit for entertaining!
+While we’re experts at working with any stone projects here at Dutchies Stoneworks, we’d much rather have you spend money on something brand new that you’re excited about—like a great stone patio with a fire pit for entertaining!
 Home repairs are never fun (and are usually costly), so we want to help our customers identify significant problems before they need to give us a call.

 Does Stone Foundation Repair Apply to You?